 The Huddersfield and District Family History Society was formed in 1987 and it’s aims are to promote and encourage mutual help between people interested in Family History and Genealogy.
 Based at its Headquarters and Research Centre at The Root Cellar in Meltham, the Society is a registered charity (No 702199).
-The 2016 Annual report can be found here.

 The Society caters particularly for those with interests in the Metropolitan District of Kirklees.
 The area comprises Batley, Colne Valley, Denby Dale, Dewsbury, Huddersfield, Holme Valley, Kirkburton, Meltham, Mirfield, and Spen Valley.
 An area of nearly 160 square miles.
 Within it’s boundaries lie the eleven ancient parishes of Almondbury, Batley, Birstall, Dewsbury, Huddersfield, Emley, Kirkburton, Kirkheaton, Mirfield and Thornhill.
 High Hoyland, Halifax and Saddleworth are on the fringes of the area and some parts of these ancient parishes are included.
 Our members include people who live locally, in and around the area of Kirklees and Huddersfield, but also nationally and internationally.